EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 to the items of the ``--data-file`` list.
 If omitted, an ID is generated using the data file name.

-Also mandatory is the parameter ``--rangetype``, the name of a range type which has to be already present in the instances database.

-The parameters ``--dataset-series`` and ``--stitched-mosaic`` allow the dataset to be inserted into all dataset series and rectified stitched mosaics specified by their EO IDs.
+The parameters ``--dataset-series`` and ``--stitched-mosaic`` allow to insert the dataset into all dataset series and rectified stitched mosaics specified by their EO IDs.

 The ``--mode`` parameter specifies the location of the data and metadata files.